aiff22/PyNET-PyTorch/README.md

 <br/>

 PyNET architecture has an inverted pyramidal shape and is processing the images at **five different scales** (levels).
 The model is trained sequentially, starting from the lowest 5th layer, which allows to achieve good reconstruction results at smaller image resolutions.
 After the bottom layer is pre-trained, the same procedure is applied to the next level till the training is done on the original resolution.
 Since each higher level is getting **upscaled high-quality features** from the lower part of the model, it mainly learns to reconstruct the missing low-level details and refines the results.
-In this work, we are additionally using one upsampling convolutional layer (Level 0) on top of the model that upsamples the image to its target size.
+In this work, we are additionally using one upsampling convolutional layer (Level 0) on top of the model that upscales the image to its target size.

 Compared to the original [TensorFlow model](https://github.com/aiff22/PyNET), this implementation contains three major modifications: